bdwilson/acurite/Pressure.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- 76 --
 </pre>
-3. Install the python modules:
+3. Install the python modules -  **NOTE, there are working versions of those modules in this repo if you run into issues where things aren't working for you.**
 <pre>
 $ sudo apt-get update
 $ sudo apt-get install build-essential python-pip python-dev python-smbus git curl